 ManageEngine NetFlow Analyzer can be used as a network speed monitoring tool, but it is much more than just that.
 It is a comprehensive bandwidth and network traffic monitoring solution that uses flow technology to monitor your network.
 NetFlow Analyzer monitors and analyzes the performance of a network's speed and connectivity in terms of volume, speed, and utilization to give you a clear picture of the various elements in your network.

 NetFlow Analyzer gives you all the critical metrics you need to sustain and improve performance including all devices, interfaces, applications, IPs, geolocations, access points, SSIDs, and DSCPs in your network.

 With NetFlow Analyzer, network speed monitoring is as simple as it gets!

 NetFlow Analyzer helps you monitor and analyze your bandwidth at an interface level and provides real-time visibility into network traffic patterns and network performance with over 30 customizable reports so you can prevent bottlenecks.

-NetFlow Analyzer helps you monitor and classify app traffic, and keep an eye on your media-rich traffic with it's Medianet and Multicast monitoring features.
+NetFlow Analyzer helps you monitor network speed, bandwidth, and devices, and classify app traffic, and keep an eye on your media-rich traffic with it's Medianet and Multicast monitoring features.
 This helps you ensure high quality communication with Cisco IP SLA.

 NetFlow Analyzer helps you reconfigure your QoS policies to prioritize business-critical applications with its traffic shaping techniques like ACL and Service Policy.
 You can further validate the effectiveness of your QoS policies using Cisco CBQoS.